 Inflammation

 Inflammation of the nerve endings of the bursae can be caused by infection, overuse of repetitive movements of the shoulder, injury, or a combination of these and other factors.
-Research has that people with shoulder pain from shoulder bursitis have elevated levels of cytokines and neurotransmitters, such as interleukins and P substance.
+Research has shown that people with shoulder pain from shoulder bursitis have elevated levels of cytokines and neurotransmitters, such as interleukins and P substance.

 Interleukins are a type of cytokines that are part of a specialized group of proteins that are vital in cell communication during an immune response.
 P substance is a type of neurotransmitter that is located mostly in the primary afferent nerves and is partly responsible for transmitting messages that stimulate the nerve endings to the brain.